aptech/docs/docs/CR-plotTS.rst

 ::

-    //The first input starts the series in the second quarter of 2005
+    // The first input starts the series in the second quarter of 2005
-    //The second input specifies the data to be quarterly plotTS(200504, 4, y);
+    // The second input specifies the data to be quarterly plotTS(200504, 4, y);

 .. seealso:: Functions :func:`plotSetXTicLabel`, :func:`plotSetXTicInterval`, :func:`plotScatter`, :func:`plotTSHF`, :func:`plotTSLog`